kramachandrashenoy/DBMS-lab/README.md

 # DBMS-lab
-This repository contains code and pdfs of the questions for lab exam
+This repository contains codes and pdfs of the questions for DBMS lab exam.